bionota/bionota.github.io/31/i.md

-He contended that this searching image enhanced visual detection of the prey, but only when encounter rate with that prey species was above a thre·shold.
+He contended that this searching image enhanced visual detection of the prey, but only when encounter rate with that prey species was above a threshold.
 This would explain why a prey species was igrwredwhen at low densities, and why it suddenly· would enter the diet in spec- tacular fashion at intermediate densities; Tin-